juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 * Does the chatbot resume the conversation flow after answering your question?
 * Does the chatbot keep track of the conversation context (e.g., asking the chatbot "where are we")

 The examples shown in Figure 2, Figure 5, and Figure 6 are good test cases to detect a chatbot's smart in dialog management.
-For really smart chabots, you could even test how a chatbot handles multi-level interruptions (Figure 7).
+For the best chabots, you could even test how a chatbot handles multi-level interruptions (Figure 7).

 ![This shows how a chatbot handles multiple, nested user interruptions.
 The user interrupted the chatbot's flow by asking the chatbot a question.
 While the chatbot is answering the user's question, the user interrupted the flow by asking another question.]( "Figure 7.
 An example showing that a chatbot handles multi-level user interruptions as indicated.")